-***All clients must meet with the Community Service Coordinator prior to beginning Community Service Hours
+All participants must meet with the Community Service Coordinator prior to beginning Community Service Hours.

 Work Site Rules:

-Community Service Placement sites may impose a dress code that the offender is required to abide by.
-The sites may also impose additional rules / expectations that will be identified upon assignment and arrival.
+Community Service Placement sites may impose a dress code that participants are required to abide by.
+The sites may also impose additional rules/expectations that will be identified upon assignment and arrival.
 The following are basic requirements:

 - No electronic devices of any kind (i.e., phone, I-Pod, etc.);

 - Offender is required to bring their lunch and beverages;

-- No alcoholic beverages and/or controlled substances permitted.
+- No alcoholic beverages, cannabis, and/or controlled substances permitted.

-Community Justice Work Crew requires the offender abide by the following:
+Community Justice Work Crew requires participants to abide by the following:

 - Wear work clothes (pants, work boots, tennis shoes, etc.);